Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Limitations and Future Work

 \section{Limitations and Future Work}

-Our study has several limitations. \textbf{Compute and ablations:} due to compute constraints, we only study sensitivity to the distillation learning-rate scale $\gamma$, and do not sweep other key hyperparameters such as the distillation interval $I$, per-interval batch cap $M$, or EMA teacher decay $\alpha$, which may affect stability and final performance. \textbf{Data coverage:} Minerva-CTI and our evaluation suite are largely English-centric; extending to multilingual CTI and region-specific reporting styles is an important direction. \textbf{Filtering and judging:} we filter answer-conditioned reasoning traces using a lightweight TextCNN classifier; stronger LLM-judge filtering may improve quality but would increase cost, motivating scalable alternatives for trace-quality estimation. \textbf{Training cost:} MinervaRL introduces answer-conditioned rollouts and periodic distillation, increasing wall-clock time (e.g., Llama-3.1-8B-Instruct: $\sim$401$\rightarrow$550 minutes, $\sim$37\%).
+Our study has several limitations. \textbf{Compute and ablations.} Because RLVR training is expensive, we only sweep the distillation learning-rate scale $\gamma$ and leave broader MinervaRL hyperparameter sweeps, including the distillation interval $I$, per-interval cap $M$, and EMA decay $\alpha$, for future work. \textbf{Data coverage.} Minerva-CTI and our evaluation suite are primarily English-centric; multilingual CTI, regional reporting styles, and non-English security artifacts remain important extensions. \textbf{Trace filtering.} MinervaRL uses lightweight heuristics and a TextCNN filter for ACR trace selection.
+Stronger LLM-based filters may improve trace quality but would increase cost, motivating more scalable quality estimators. \textbf{Training overhead.} MinervaRL adds overhead from ACR generation, log-probability computation, and periodic distillation. \hyperref[app:timing-overhead]{Appendix~\ref*{app:timing-overhead}} reports a 39.3\% increase in a 10-step Llama-3.1-8B timing study, although \Cref{fig:validation-accuracy-dynamics} shows faster progress toward strong validation performance.
+Reducing this overhead while preserving the support-seeding benefit is an important direction.